jvaubourg/zimbra-scripts/README.md

           Briefcase.
 Involve them in the issues raised by the cost of the space allocated for the backups! zimbra-backup.sh -b /tmp/mybackups/ -s '.*/nobackup'

-      (3) Backup everything from the server, but only with the accounts of jdoe@example.com and jfoo@example.org zimbra-backup.sh -b /tmp/mybackups/ -m jdoe@example.com -m jfoo@example.org
+      (3) Backup everything from the server, but only with the accounts of jdoe and jfoo zimbra-backup.sh -b /tmp/mybackups/ -m jdoe@example.com -m jfoo@example.org

       (4) Backup only the stuff related to the account of jdoe@example.com and nothing else